 Talk with your alliance partners BEFORE you get to the field.
 Know what your "agreed upon" game strategy is for that match.

 Failure is OK.
 Learn from it.
-Robots WILL break down.
-It's OK if something breaks.
-It usually breaks in an educational sort of way.
-Grasp this as a teaching moment.
+Robots WILL break down. cational sort of way.
+Grasp this as a teaching moment It usually breaks in an edu- CREATE: www.CREATE-Found.org Page 12 of 12